Self-Employed Allowable Expenses

 Eyesight Test and Glasses

-Under health and safety, if you use a computer screen for a length of time, you can reclaim the costs of an eye test.
+Under health and safety, if you use a computer screen for a long time, you can reclaim the costs of an eye test.

-Claiming tax relief for glasses or contact lenses has more rules to meet; they need to be for the sole use in the business and not for personal use.
+There are more rules to meet when claiming tax relief for glasses or contact lenses.
+They need to be for the sole use of the business and not for personal use.
 If you are unsure if the cost is claimable, speak to an accountant.

 General Office Supplies